SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Object Update message
 - Response message: Status

-An object Update request MUST be performed with the HTTP PATCH method on a unique object resource.
-The request message body MUST contain an Update request as described in the EPP RFCs.
+An object Update request MUST be performed using the HTTP PATCH method.
+The request message body MUST contain an EPP Update request, and the object-id value in the request MUST match the value of the object-id path parameter in the URL.

 Example request: